HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 \subsection{Multi-level Data Augmentation}

-In this study, we propose multi-level data augmentation methods for low-resource SELD, applicable to both audio-only and audio-visual data.
-This data augmentation method aims to mix features at varying granularities, randomly selected from multiple layers of the network, with loss interpolation instead of using target labels.
+Multi-level data augmentation aims to mix features at varying granularities, randomly selected from multiple layers of the network, with loss interpolation instead of using target labels.
 Let $\mathbf{X}$ and $\mathbf{X}'$ denote two training samples.
-Given a DNN $h$, let $\phi_d$ represent the mapping from the input data to the hidden representation at the $d$-th layer, where $d \in \{ 0,1,...,D\}$.
+Given a DNN $h$, let $\phi_d$ represent the mapping from the input data to the hidden representation at the $d$-th layer, where $d \in \{ 0,1,...,D\}$ and $D$ denotes the number of eligible layers for feature mixing.
 The network can be represented as $h(\mathbf{X})=h_d(\phi_d(\mathbf{X}))$, where $h_d$ is the mapping from the hidden representation at layer $d$ to the output \cite{verma2019manifold}.
 The goal of the multi-level data augmentation is to generate a new training sample by combining features from multiple layers.
 The general feature mixing operation at layer $d$ is defined as follows,